seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 3. http://prismtechstudios.com/modern-footnotes/modern-footnotes-3.png

 == Changelog ==
+1.3.10 - 6/17/20 - Fixed problem on pages that listed multiple posts where footnote numbers wouldn't reset.
+Added an option to reset footnote numbering with an attribute.
+Fixed a minor code issue with the Gutenberg editor.
 1.3.9 - 12/29/19 - Fixed problem in Chrome where a footnote near the right side of the screen would appear with compressed width on desktop
 1.3.8 - 11/12/19 - Fixed problems with some custom implementations where footnotes wouldn't open due to extra DOM elements being placed between the footnote link & content
 1.3.7 - 11/7/19 - Fixed JavaScript error